vbrabandt2005/42_Wolfsburg-VB/Circle-02_August2024/Push_Swap-October2024/README.md

 - [Emmanuel Ruaud (o-reo)'s](https://github.com/o-reo) [Push_Swap_Visualizer](https://github.com/o-reo/push_swap_visualizer)
 - [Dongyeop Kim (GitHub - yupab3) || (42Intra - dongyeuk)'s](https://github.com/yupab3) [Push_Swap_Auto_Checker](https://github.com/yupab3/push_swap_auto_checker)

-> Visualizer only has very minor modification to make it fit into the project
->
-> Push_Swap_Auto_Checker was not modified at all
->
 > Both are Licensed as GPL-3.0 which should mean they are compatible with this project.